Closed string deformations in open string field theory I: bosonic string: Closed string deformations in open bosonic string field theory

 Since the projector condition $P_0 e=0$ will be crucial in this paper let us give two examples of simple choices of closed string deformations which obey \eqref{first-obs} or do not.
 As an example of $P_0 e=0$ we can consider a D1-brane wrapping a circle of radius $R$.
 The radius of the circle is a closed string modulus which is controlled by the massless closed string state $V(z,\bar z)\sim c\del Y(z) \bar c\bar\del Y(\bar z)$.
-The corresponding Ellwood state is given by the open string field \be e=\frac1{2\pi i} U_1^\dagger c j(i) c j(-i)\ket0, \ee where we have defined the canonically normalized $U(1)$ current $j(z)\equiv i\sqrt{\frac2{\alpha'}}\del Y(z)$ and we have re-expressed $\bar j$ as $j$ according to the Neumann gluing condition $\bar j(\bar z)\to +j(z^*)$.
+The corresponding Ellwood state is given by the open string field \be e=\frac1{2\pi i} U_1^\dagger c j(i) c j(-i)\ket0, \ee where\footnote{The imaginary normalization is needed to make $e$ a real string field.
+The $1/(2\pi)$ is conventionally chosen such that for a classical solution $\Psi_*$ the quantity $\aver{ e,\Psi_*}$ computes the shift in the canonically normalized disk tadpoles induced by the classical solution \cite{Ellwood:2008jh}. } we have defined the canonically normalized $U(1)$ current $j(z)\equiv i\sqrt{\frac2{\alpha'}}\del Y(z)$ and we have re-expressed $\bar j$ as $j$ according to the Neumann gluing condition $\bar j(\bar z)\to +j(z^*)$.
 The twist-invariant operator $U_1^\dagger$ is given by \be U_1^\dagger=\exp\left(\sum_{n\geq 1}v_nL_{-2n}\right), \ee where the $v_n$'s are known (but unimportant in our analysis) coefficients \cite{wedges}.
 The crucial quantity is the bulk-boundary OPE \be j(i y)j(-i y)=\frac1{(2 i y)^2}+{\rm regular}, \ee which does not contain any weight 1 field.
 Then the total matter-ghost bulk-boundary OPE is \be cj(iy)cj(-iy)=-\frac{c\del c(0)}{2i y}+{\rm vanishing}. \ee Notice that nothing is generated at $L_0=0$.
 As a consequence of this (together with the fact that the first correction to the identity in $U^\dagger$ \eqref{Udagger} is a level two operator), we simply find\footnote{In a generic open-closed SFT a non-twist invariant open-closed coupling would generate the level-zero BRST exact state $c\del^2 c$ which would have to be treated accordingly \cite{Sen:2020cef, Erbin:2020eyc}.} \be P_0e=0\,, \ee meaning that the radius deformation is not obstructed by the D1 brane.
 A counter-example is given in the same D1-brane setting, but at the self-dual radius $R=\sqrt{\alpha'}$, where the bulk CFT has a global $SU(2)^2$ symmetry generated by the left-moving currents (decomposing $Y = Y_L+Y_R$)